 Q: In which blockchain will the project be launched?

-Since our focus is on mastering the collaborative video experience and on triggering virality with a good product design, it doesn’t make sense for Mobs to develop its own blockchain.
+Since our focus is on mastering the collaborative video experience and on triggering virality with good product design, it doesn’t make sense for Mobs to develop its own blockchain.
 We want to use an existing blockchain technology that is solid and ready for the development process.
 We have taken the time to evaluate the different options.
 There are really great products on the market and it is evolving very quickly, but at this moment most new generation blockchain platforms are either in development or in testing stages.

 After ruling out Ethereum, mostly for performance and scalability reasons, we have been looking closely into Ardor.
 Ardor is a Blockchain-as-a-Service (BaaS) platform that already works and has evolved from Nxt, a blockchain that has been running for five years.
 It is already scalable, thanks to a parent-child chain architecture with a main chain responsible for security and multiple transactional child chains.
-Each child chain runs its own token.
 Ardor uses an energy efficient Proof-of-Stake consensus mechanism, which is important for us if we want to achieve mass adoption.
 Ardor also offers a great set of tools for development, including the recently launched lightweight smart contract, and it provides an ecosystem with other interconnected blockchains.
 So, as far as technology is concerned, right now, Ardor is our first choice.
 We have investigated other interesting platforms like Elastos or Stratis, but their development may not be finished in time for the Mobs roadmap milestones.

 Q: Tell us a bit about your team members and their strengths?